 My landlord wants to sell the apartment I rent – is he allowed to?

 The short answer is yes – your landlord is allowed to sell the house or apartment you rent from him.
 When you rent a tenancy – whether it’s a house or an apartment – you take over the right of use.
-It means that you as a tenant live in the tenancy and decide who should be there.
+In other words, you are the tenant, and you decide who should live there.
 You also get to decide if your landlord is allowed to have a key to your tenancy or not.
 Despite your right of use, the landlord of course still owns the tenancy and that’s why he is in he’s right to sell or hand over the tenancy.

-The abovementioned action can happen in several ways.
-There may either be a sale through a real estate agent, the tenancy can be inherited, or the landlord can go bankrupt so the tenancy is sold by the bankruptcy estate.
-The question is what is going to happen with you as a tenant, if any of these scenarios become reality.
+The above-mentioned action can happen in several ways.
+There may either be a sale through a real estate agent, the tenancy can be inherited, or the landlord can be declared bankrupt so the tenancy is sold by the bankruptcy estate.
+The question is what is liable to happen with you as a tenant if any of these scenarios become reality.
 There are clear rules in this area.